Skip to main content

 • Palliative Care Conference

-In addition to mandatory medicine and surgery conferences, residents are encouraged to attend the daily conferences at the medical center involving other specialties as their schedules permit.
+In addition to mandatory medicine and surgery conferences, you’re encouraged to attend daily conferences at the medical center involving other specialties, as your schedule permits.

 Available conferences include: